 Asbestos has been used by human beings for thousands of years.
 Many experts even claim the word comes from ancient Greek or Latin<\/a>.
 Ancient societies used the fibrous material to insulate clothes.
 Eventually, people discovered that the material was largely fireproof, which made it very valuable to the rich and powerful in society.
 One of the more famous uses of asbestos comes from King Charlemagne of France, who used a tablecloth woven with asbestos to stave off fires that would frequent his home during raucous celebrations.<\/p>\r\n\r\n\r\n\r\n

-While its uses were known, asbestos was rather rare, typically used by the wealthy members of any given society.
+Wealthy people generally used asbestos since it was a well-known and strong material.
 It wasn\u2019t until the 1800s that the mineral found its way into the households of common folks.
 The Industrial Revolution kicked things into high gear, making it possible to manufacture more asbestos and find new ways it could be utilized.
 Soon the fiber was found in everything from houses to trains.
 In a few short decades, asbestos became foundational in the infrastructure of the United States and Europe.
-That said, the correlation between asbestos exposure and health concerns was already being noticed.<\/p>\r\n\r\n\r\n\r\n
+That said, the correlation between asbestos exposure and health concerns was already being noticed.<\/p>\r\n

-Those who mined the mineral, especially, had a higher rate of lung disease, as did the factory workers who were exposed to larger amounts of asbestos for a longer period of time.
-Still, the mineral was produced in larger and larger quantities as the years went by.
-By the early 1900s, 30,000 tons of asbestos products were manufactured annually.
-This increase in mining and production peaked in the US during the 1970s.
+Those who mined the mineral, especially, had a higher rate of lung disease, as did the factory workers exposed for a longer period of time.
+Still, producers made larger and larger quantities as the years went by.
+Producers made 30,000 tons of asbestos annually by the 1900’s.
+This increase in mining and production peaked in the US during the 1970’s.
 While nearly 4 million tons of asbestos products were being produced at that time, solid scientific evidence linking asbestos exposure and health concerns was becoming more well-known.
-It wasn\u2019t just the factory workers and miners who were seeing negative impacts anymore.<\/p>\r\n\r\n\r\n\r\n
+It wasn\u2019t just the factory workers and miners who were seeing negative impacts anymore.<\/p>\r\n

 Soon workers\u2019 unions, scientists, and activists began advocating for safer infrastructure and working conditions.
 Several lawsuits against asbestos companies crippled the industry in many places, and the material was banned in many countries in 2003.
 Among these countries were Italy, Argentina, Poland, Saudi Arabia, the UK, and many more.
 By 2005, the EU banned the material entirely.
-Though the United States has yet to issue a complete ban on asbestos, the last mine for it in the states closed in 2002.
+Though the United States has yet to issue a complete ban, the last mine for it in the states closed in 2002.
 Today, many developing nations still use the material, but most of the world has been making efforts to steer away from the natural fiber.<\/p>\r\n\r\n\r\n\r\n

-Asbestos is a highly durable material used for fireproofing, strengthening materials, and building.
-Many recent uses for asbestos include:<\/p>\r\n\r\n\r\n\r\n
+Asbestos is a highly durable material that’s beneficial for fireproofing, strengthening materials, and building.
+Many recent uses include:<\/p>\r\n\r\n\r\n\r\n